chazlarson/Plex-Meta-Manager-Wiki/config/libraries.md

 | [Sonarr Mapping](sonarr)        | `sonarr`        | Any `sonarr` attribute that overrides a global value                               |                 global                 |            &#10060;             |
 | [Tautulli Mapping](tautulli)    | `tautulli`      | Any `tautulli` attribute that overrides a global value                             |                 global                 |            &#10060;             |

-## Library Name
+## Library Definitions

-Each library must have a unique name that matches the name of a library within the Plex Media Server.
-In the situation that two servers are being connected to which both have libraries of the same name, the `library_name` attribute can be utilized to specify the real Library Name, whilst the library mapping name can be made into a placeholder.
+Each library that the user wants Plex Meta Manager to interact with must be documented with a library definition.
+A library definition is represented by the mapping name (i.e. `Movies` or `TV Shows`), this must have a unique name that correlates with a library of the same name within the Plex Media Server.
+In the situation that two servers are being connected to which both have libraries of the same name, the `library_name` attribute can be utilized to specify the real Library Name, whilst the library definition name can be made into a placeholder.
 This is showcased below:
 <details>
   <summary>Click to Expand</summary>
   <br />